siyuat-ui/607-Project-2-Simulation-Study/README.md

 Performance improvement as sample size increases from 100 to 1000.
 All distributions benefit from larger sample sizes, with diminishing returns beyond n=500-1000.

+### Summary of Key Findings

+The Engression idea can effectively generate 1D synthetic samples that match original distributions (MMD < 0.1) for 60-90% of cases depending on distribution type.

 ## Methodology

 See `ADEMP.md` for complete methodology including: